rackerlabs/support-how-to/content/cloud-servers/migrate-to-rackspace-from-another-hosting-provider.md

 -   **Install a GUI tool on your local computer**

-    In certain cases, such as if your existing server is Windows based, you need to install a GUI tool (such as [Cyberduck](https://cyberduck.io/?l=en)) to upload data to Cloud
+    In certain cases, such as if your existing server is Windows based, you might install a GUI FTP client application to upload data to Cloud Files.
-    Files.

 -   **Use the Cloud Control Panel to upload files**